Health Data Protection and Governance under the Kenya–US Health Agreement

 VIEWPOINT, 17 December 2025

-These serious concerns about data sharing led to a High Court of Kenya issuing conservatory orders suspending implementation of the agreement pending the hearing and determination of the case challenging it.[3]
-Underlying these concerns are fears that trust in confidentiality, informed consent, and accountability in the use of health data directly affects individuals’ willingness to seek care, particularly for stigmatised conditions such as HIV and TB, and therefore impacts the most marginalised.
+These serious concerns about data sharing led to the High Court of Kenya issuing conservatory orders suspending implementation of the agreement pending the hearing and determination of the case challenging it.[3]
+Underlying these concerns are fears that gaps in confidentiality, informed consent, and accountability in the use of health data may discourage individuals from seeking care, particularly for stigmatized conditions such as HIV and TB, and may therefore disproportionately harm the most marginalized.

 The increased role of private actors in the collection, storage, and secondary use of big data also leads to fears around transparency, accountability, and long-term harms to vulnerable groups.
-Once data moves into private ownership, it can be merged with other data sets for commercial purposes.
-It is then extremely difficult to create accountability mechanisms for misuse especially in cases of future health harms such as denying insurance due to non-transparent risk perceptions that have arisen in large AI health datasets.[7]
+Once data move into private ownership, they can be merged with other data sets for commercial purposes.
+It is then extremely difficult to create accountability mechanisms for misuse, especially in cases of future health harms such as insurance denials based on non-transparent risk assessments generated through large artificial intelligence health datasets.[7]

 Data sharing implications of the Kenya–US agreement